hyperads/android-sdk/docs/_native.md

 ## Native Ads

-The Native Ad API allows you to build a customized experience for the ads you show in your app.
-When using the Native Ad API, instead of receiving an ad ready to be displayed, you will receive a group of ad properties such as a title, an image, a call to action, and you will have to use them to construct a custom view where the ad is shown.
+The HyperADX's Native Ads allows you to build a customized experience for the ads displayed in your app.
+When using the Native Ad API, instead of receiving an ad ready to be displayed, you will receive a group of ad properties such as a title, an image, a call to action.
+These properties are used to construct a custom UIView, which displays the ad.

+### Set up the SDK

 Sample project:

-* [Download](https://github.com/hyperads/android-sdk/releases) latest release and extract the Example app for Android.
+* [Download](https://github.com/hyperads/android-sdk/releases) the latest release and extract the Example app for Android.

-### Set up the SDK
+1. Then please take the steps below:

 Add following under manifest tag to your AndroidManifest.xml: